puppetlabs/dropsonde/README.md

 $ dropsonde schema
 ```

-All information in the report is keyed off a non-reversible SHA512 hash site-id
+All information in the report is keyed off a non-reversible SHA512 hashed site-id
 to make it unidentifiable; this report cannot be linked back to you or to your
 infrastructure.
 Now that said, we know that the more bits of data shared about a
 specific site, the easier it is to fingerprint that site.
 See